LanaGemmellUSDS/LanaGemmellProfile/README.md

 - 👋 Hi, I’m @LanaGemmellUSDS
 - 😄 Pronouns: She/Her
 - 👀 I’m in the Product CoP
-- 🌱 I’m currently getting up to speed, polishing up my GitHub Skillz, and dabbling in AI (on the side)
+- 🌱 I’m currently working with the VHA DHO
 - ⏪ Previously, I was diving into new products in women's health at Stealth Mode Startup, focusing on issues like nutrition, brain fog, and burnout to ensure everyone feels their best
 - ⏪ I was at a fin-tech company, where I helped launch and shape their enterprise and platform product lines
 - 💃 Outside of work, I am a competitive Irish dancer.
 I compete nationally and internationally (Upcoming: Dallas & 🤞UK)